zhengkyl/strokesvg/README.md

 #### Step 3: Manually draw stroke paths

-- Use default stroke settings, except width is 128px.
+- Stroke width is 128px, line-cap is round.
 - Draw lines that cover each stroke shape.
+The start line-cap should be placed entirely before the start of the stroke, and the end line-cap should just barely cover the end of the stroke.

 - If a stroke unavoidably self-intersects, do the following.
   - Split the stroke shape into 2 (or more if necessary).